UbuntuBudgie/UBpi/configuration-app/README.md

 Install:

 create folder /usr/lib/budgie-desktop/arm
-move the file reset.sh into this folder
+copy the file reset.sh into this folder

+copy the file ubuntubudgiecompact.layout to /usr/share/budgie-desktop/layouts

 run the app: